Greatjackson/Jackson-note/note.md

 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

-if you want insert ang substance,you must enter insert mode,or the computer will search the first letter "i",and insert after
+if you want insert any substance,you must enter insert mode,or the computer will search the first letter "i",and insert after

 content.